December 18, 2019 |9 min read

 Dangling ornaments are another potential hazard.
 Their shimmering surfaces invite curious cats in, making them more interested in your Christmas tree than you want them to be.

-If one of these ornaments gets batted off the tree and breaks, some kitties lose their senses and may step on or even eat pieces of the busted ornament.
+If one of these Christmas ornaments gets batted off the tree and breaks, some kitties lose their senses and may step on or even eat pieces of the busted ornament.
 Not good!

-If you have fragile ornaments you're eager to display this year, make sure they're hung higher in the tree, out of the reach of batting paws.
+If you have breakable ornaments you're eager to display this year, make sure they're hung higher in the tree, out of the reach of batting paws.
 Softer, harmless decorations or shatter-proof baubles can be hung on lower branches.

-Tree Lights
+Christmas Tree Lights

 Whether you prefer white lights or rings of color, they're all intriguing to your kitty.
 If your playful cat decides to chew on the electrical wires, it can make for one painful – and possibly lethal – zap.